petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/restoring-data-from-a-backup.md

 You can also use custom SQL scripts to perform additional updates to a database as part of the data restore.

 Restoring data from a backup results in downtime for the database service and any services that depend on it (including Liferay).
 However, if your backup service is at least version `5.x.x`, you can minimize the downtime by changing the default `OVERWRITE` restore behavior to `PREPARE_AND_SWAP`.
-This starts a separate, fresh database instance and volume, and only switches to the new instance when it's ready.
+This starts a separate, fresh database instance and volume and only switches to the new instance when it's ready.
 Set the [`LCP_BACKUP_RESTORE_STRATEGY` environment variable](./backup-service-overview.md#environment-variables-reference) to `PREPARE_AND_SWAP` to use this strategy.

 See [Backup Service](./backup-service-overview.md) and [Downloading and Uploading Backups](./downloading-and-uploading-backups.md) for more information about the Backups page.